icyphy/ptII/util/lisp/README.txt

 util/lisp/README.txt

-This directory contains GNU Emacs Lisp files gud.el	       Grand Unified Debugger, modified by
+This directory contains GNU Emacs Lisp files
-	         Zoltan Kemenczy of Research In Motion Ltd.

 jindent.el     Used by $PTII/util/testsuite/jindent to indent java files ptemacs.el     Sample $HOME/.emacs file.
 To use this file, be sure